jeffreykegler/hoonlint/misc/whitespace.md

 a **tread**,
 and a **lower riser**.
-The upper riser is a sequence of normal comment lines, aligned at the anchor column.
+The upper riser is a sequence of normal comment lines, aligned at the inter-comment column.
+(The inter-comment column location varies, depending on the syntax which contains the comment.)
-The tread is four colons, aligned at the anchor column and followed by a whitespace character.
+The tread is four colons, aligned at the inter-comment column and followed by a whitespace character.
-The lower riser is a sequence of normal comment lines, aligned at the column one stop greater than the anchor column.
+The lower riser is a sequence of normal comment lines, aligned at the column one stop greater than the inter-comment column.
 A even more formal definition of a staircase is given in an appendix.

 ## Vertical Gaps

-A **vertical gap** is a gap that contains
+A vertical gap contains

 * A newline-terminated partial line preamble.
 This preamble may be of length 1 -- that is,